Written by Shridhar Kulkarni & Ravindra Katoti

 Pt.
-Bijapure is a Sangeet Visharad (Vocal) and Sangeet Alankar (Harmonium) both, conferred upon him by Akhil Bharatiya Gandharva Mahavidyalaya.
-He has also to his credit a shikshak sanad.
-In his long music career he has worked as a music teacher in Belgaum, as music director and Harmonium accompanist in Shri.Venkobrao Shirahatti’s drama company, as a harmonium accompanist in HMV, as an examiner for Akhila Bharatiya Gandharva Mahavidyalaya- Mumbai, and the examinations conducted by the Government of Karnataka.
+Bijapure was a Sangeet Visharad (Vocal) and Sangeet Alankar (Harmonium) both, conferred upon him by Akhil Bharatiya Gandharva Mahavidyalaya.
+He had also to his credit a shikshak sanad.
+In his long music career he had worked as a music teacher in Belgaum, as music director and Harmonium accompanist in Shri.Venkobrao Shirahatti’s drama company, as a harmonium accompanist in HMV, as an examiner for Akhila Bharatiya Gandharva Mahavidyalaya- Mumbai, and the examinations conducted by the Government of Karnataka.

 After deciding to take-up harmonium as sadhana of his life, Pt.Bijapure never looked back.

-As an accompanist he is undisputedly second to none.
-He has developed a unique style of accompaniment by showing his identity while complementing the main artistes and using the pauses available in between to add charm to the concert.
-Building a continuous rapport with the audience is another feature of his presentation.
-In his music career so far, he has accompanied almost all the leading vocalists of major Gharanas of Hindustani classical music.
+As an accompanist he was undisputedly second to none.
+He had developed a unique style of accompaniment by showing his identity while complementing the main artistes and using the pauses available in between to add charm to the concert.
+Building a continuous rapport with the audience was another feature of his presentation.
+In his music career he had accompanied almost all the leading vocalists of major Gharanas of Hindustani classical music.
 Illustratively,

 Building an Institution: